echen333/cp-workshop/1_setup.md

 **Note**: If you encounter any difficulties, please reach out to a club officer for assistance, or consult the specific resources provided by the club.

-**Note**: Depending on your system, installation steps might vary slightly.
-Consult specific resources or forums related to your OS for troubleshooting.

 ## IDE

 We recommend using Sublime Text for competitive programming (please make our life easier and use Sublime Text, if only for CP).
 Below are the instructions to get started with C++ development in Sublime Text.

-### For All Operating Systems
 - Download and install [Sublime Text](https://www.sublimetext.com/3).

-### For Windows
 - After installing Sublime Text, you'll need to configure it to work with your C++ compiler (e.g., MinGW).
 - Go to "Tools" > "Build System" > "New Build System..." in Sublime Text.
 - Delete the pre-filled content and paste the following code: